mobilejazz/harmony-reference/docs/agreements/rest-api.md

 We decided this agreement for these reasons:

-1. To Avoid errors in server part deducting where is the Request data that needs to be processed.
+1. To avoid errors in server part deducting where the Request data is that needs to be processed.
 2. `JSON` it's more flexible than `<form>` values to send data to the server.

 ### Request Params